This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full

 The thing about family board games is that not many of them aren’t indeed for the entire family.
 Sure, Candyland is excellent, but it can be hard to find board games for 6 year olds and 7 year olds that older siblings and parents will also enjoy playing.

 We are a game-loving family and having a newly minted 7-year-old and another one who will be 18 in three weeks (!!), finding board games we all want to play is difficult in our house.
 Difficult, but not impossible.

 Many of the classic family games start at age 8 or even 10, which leaves my 7-year-old still at an in-between age where strategy games like Clue and Monopoly are still a little tricky for him.
 On the other hand, the rest of the family doesn’t get excited about a rousing game of Chutes and Ladders after seven years.

 Sound familiar?
 Then have no fear.
 I’m here to help.

 First and foremost, playing games with your kids is a great family bonding experience.
 Board games are also great for concentration and memory.
-Not only that, board games are a fantastic way to learn life skills such as communication, critical thinking, taking turns, and conflict resolution in some cases.
+Not only that, but board games are also a fantastic way to learn life skills such as communication, critical thinking, taking turns, and conflict resolution.

 How to choose board games for kids